Zubiaaa/The-Battle-of-Neighborhoods/README.md

 5. Cordova in cluster 1 has an assortment of recreational venues for enjoyment.
 A basketball stadium being the top, followed by beach and resorts.
 6. Cluster 2 (Danao) and cluster 4 (Minglanilla) are comprised of restaurants and BBQ venues.
 7. Cluster 5 (Consolacion) and cluster 6 (Talisay) have parks and beaches.
-Folium Map of Metro Cebu Venue Clusters

 V. Discussion
 Based on the venue classification types observed, Makati City has long been well known for the